-We all love clean and sparkly jewellery but sometimes it’s really hard to get rid of accumulated dirt particles with traditional cleaning methods.
-This is when you may need to consider an ultrasonic cleaner which uses ultrasound waves to break the dirt on your jewellery.
-However, it’s important to understand which gemstones you can clean with this device and which ones you may damage in it.
+Sometimes it is hard to get rid of accumulated dirt particles with traditional cleaning methods.
+This is when you may need to consider an ultrasonic cleaner that uses ultrasound waves to break the dirt on your jewellery.
+However, ultrasonic cleaners come with a word of caution as not all gemstones and jewellery can be safely cleaned in them.

-Diamonds are very durable gemstones, but sometimes it may be very risky to clean them in an ultrasonic cleaner.
-This is especially true for the diamonds that have a significant amount of inclusions as ultrasound vibrations can affect the internal flaws and crack the stone.
-If this is the case, you’d better opt for professional cleaning.
+Diamond is the hardest and most durable gemstone, 10 on the Mohs hardness scale, meaning it can easily withstand ultrasonic waves.
+However, sometimes it can be risky to clean diamonds with an ultrasonic machine.
+This is especially true for diamonds with a significant amount of inclusions, as ultrasonic vibrations can affect the internal flaws and crack the stone.
+If this is the case, it is better to opt for a professional cleaning.

-And the last rick-group is colour-enhanced diamonds.
+Similarly, do not use an ultrasonic to clean colour-enhanced diamonds.
 If the diamond has been treated to enhance its colour, depending on the type of treatment, ultrasonic vibrations can undo this effect making the colour of the stone less vivid.
-That’s why, if you are purchasing a colour-enhanced diamond ask the jeweller if the colour effect will hold after cleaning.

 As a general rule, the less durable the gemstone, the more it is prone to damage in an ultrasonic cleaner.

-The gemstones that are susceptible to heat and high temperatures should not be cleaned by ultrasound as well.
-Some of these gems include tanzanite, topaz, moonstone, malachite, lapis lazuli, turquoise, zircon, synthetic gemstones and others.
+The gemstones that are sensitive to heat and high temperatures changes should not be cleaned by ultrasound as well.
+Some of these gems include tanzanite, topaz, moonstone, malachite, lapis lazuli, turquoise, zircon and others.

-As you can see most of the gemstones are not suitable for ultrasonic cleaning.
+As you can see, many non-organic gemstones are not suitable for ultrasonic cleaning.
 Instead, you can use gentle cleaning solutions or just warm soapy water to make them clean again.

-As a general rule, when purchasing any jewellery piece ask the jeweller if it can be cleaned with an ultrasonic cleaner.
-It’s better to make sure the jewellery doesn’t contain alloys or gems that may become vulnerable during the cleaning process.
+As a general rule, when purchasing any jewellery, ask the jeweller if it can be cleaned with an ultrasonic cleaner.
+The best practice is to make sure the jewellery does not contain alloys or gems that may become vulnerable during the cleaning process.